SchincaMauroE/customize_iso/README.md

 * esxi_dns: DSN ip for the esxi host to use.
 Can be up to two ips.
 * esxi_vlan: VLAN id for the esxi host to use.
 * iso_file: ESXi iso file to use as base to modify.
+* domains: Domains to add to the ESXi network config.

 ### vars/main.yml